+- Fentanyl Hemodynamic instability or shock

-- Hypotension, hemodynamic instability or shock - Respiratory depression
+- Morphine and hydromorphone Hypotension, hemodynamic instability, or shock

+- Respiratory depression

 Caution/Comments:

 - Opioids should only be given to hemodynamically stable patients and titrated slowly to effect. - The objective of pain management is not the removal of all pain, but rather, to make the patient's pain tolerable enough to allow for adequate assessment, treatment and transport - Respiratory depression, including apnea, may occur suddenly and without warning, and is more common in children and the elderly.
 Start with 1⁄2 traditional dose in the elderly. - Coadministration of opioids and benzodiazepines is discouraged and may only be done with direct physician verbal order. - Chest wall rigidity has been reported with rapid administration of fentanyl